 (a) All entrance ways, headwalls, culvert pipes, parking pads and ditches shall be the sole maintenance (which includes routine and periodic cleaning, resurfacing, landscaping, weeding and clearing), repair and replacement responsibility of the applicable Lot Owner, at his or her own cost.
 Such responsibility shall include ensuring proper drainage to and from the applicable Lot and that no negative impact occurs to the Common Areas, including roadways, and/or neighboring Lots arising out of or related to the culvert pipes and ditches.
 If a Lot Owner fails to comply with these responsibilities and the Common Areas sustain damage, the Lot Owner shall be responsible for paying the costs of any required remedial work to restore the Common Areas to their original condition, or as close as possible thereto.

 (b) Any approval to install any portion of an entrance way, culvert pipe, headwall, parking pad, or drainage ditch upon any portion of the Common Areas shall be a grant of permission to use the Common Area in favor of the Lot Owner for only this limited purpose and in accord with the terms and conditions of the approval rendered.

-(c) The Lot Owner shall bear all responsibility for ensuring that water from the Lot, including driveway extensions, shall not drain onto the roadway.
+(c) The Lot Owner shall bear all responsibility for ensuring that water from the Lot, including driveway extensions, parking pads and any other modifications, shall not drain onto the roadway.

 (d) The Lot Owner shall bear all responsibility for keeping culvert pipes and ditches serving the Lot clean and open, allowing water runoff to flow uninterrupted and without causing damage to the adjacent roadway.